eriknn/ha-modbus_tcpip/README.md

 ## Purpose of integration

 This integration supports dynamically loading device drivers, meaning that you just need to add one file to support a new modbus device.
-This file will contain everything modbus related (addresses, scaling etc), and also information related to Home Assistant entities - that is what type of entity it is, units etc.
+This file will contain everything modbus related (addresses, scaling etc), and also information related to Home Assistant entities - that is, what type of entity it is, units etc.

 ## Usage